-- With Susan about to have her third child, Warren purchases a five-bedroom, stucco house on Farnam street.
-It cost $31,500.
+With Susan about to have their third child, Buffett purchases a five-bedroom, stucco house on Farnam Street for $31,500.

-1958: The third year of the partnership completed, Buffett doubles the partner's money.
+1958: The third year of the partnership has completed, and Buffett has doubled the partners' money.

-1959: Warren is introduced to Charlie Munger, who will eventually become the Vice Chairman of Berkshire Hathaway and an integral part of the company's success.
+1959: Buffett is introduced to Charlie Munger, who eventually will become the vice chairman of Berkshire Hathaway and an integral part of the company's success.
 The two get along immediately.

-1960: Warren asks one of his partners, a doctor, to find 10 other doctors who will be willing to invest $10,000 each in his partnership.
-Eventually, 11 doctors agreed to invest.
+1960: Buffett asks one of his partners, a doctor, to find 10 other doctors who will be willing to invest $10,000 each in his partnership.
+Eventually, 11 doctors agree to invest.

-1961: With the partnerships now worth millions, Buffett made his first one million dollar investment in a windmill manufacturing company.
+1961: With the partnerships now worth millions, Buffett makes his first $1 million investment in a windmill manufacturing company.

-1962: Buffett returns to New York with Susie for a few weeks to raise capital from his old acquaintances.
+1962: Buffett returns to New York with his wife for a few weeks to raise capital from his old acquaintances.
 During the trip, he picks up a few partners and several hundred thousand dollars.

-The Buffett Partnership, which had begun with $105,000, was now worth $7.2 million.
-Warren and Susie personally own over one million of the assets.
-Buffett merges all of the partnerships into one entity known simply as Buffett Partnerships, Ltd. The operations are moved to Kiewit Plaza, a functional but less-than-grand office, where they remain to this day.
+The Buffett Partnership, which had begun with $105,000, is now worth $7.2 million.
+Warren and Susie personally own over $1 million of the assets.
+Buffett merges all of the partnerships into one entity known simply as Buffett Partnerships Ltd. The operations are moved to Kiewit Plaza, a functional but less-than-grand office, where they remain to this day.
 The minimum investment is raised from $25,000 to $100,000.

 In the same year, Buffett consults Munger on Dempster, the windmill manufacturing company.
-Munger recommends Harry Bottle to Warren, a move that would turn out to be very profitable.
-Bottle cut costs, laid-off workers, and caused the company to generate cash.
+Munger recommends Harry Bottle to Buffett, a move that would turn out to be very profitable.
+Bottle cuts costs, lays off workers, and causes the company to generate cash.

-- Warren discovers a textile manufacturing firm, Berkshire Hathaway, that is selling for under eight dollars per share.
+Buffett discovers a textile manufacturing firm, Berkshire Hathaway, that is selling for under $8 per share.
 He begins to buy the stock.

 1963: Buffett sells Dempster for three times the amount he invested.
-The nearly worthless company had built a portfolio of stocks worth over two million alone during the time of Buffett's investment.
+The nearly worthless company had built a portfolio of stocks worth over $2 million alone during the time of Buffett's investment.

 Buffett begins to purchase shares in Walt Disney Co. after meeting with Walt personally.
-Warren invested four million, which was equal to around 5 percent of the company.
+He invests $4 million, which buys approximately 5% of the company.

-The American Express shares, which were purchased shortly before, are selling for more than double the price Warren paid for them.
+The American Express shares, which were purchased shortly before, are selling for more than double the price Buffett paid for them.

 1967: Berkshire pays out its first and only dividend of 10 cents.

-- In October, Warren writes to his partners and tells them he finds no bargains in the roaring stock market of the '60s.
+In October, Buffett writes to his partners and tells them he finds no bargains in the roaring stock market of the '60s.
 His partnership is now worth $65 million.

-- American Express hits over $180 per share, making the partnership $20 million in profit on a $13 million investment.
+American Express reaches more than $180 per share, making the partnership $20 million in profit on a $13 million investment.

 1968: The Buffett Partnership earns more than $40 million, bringing the total value to $104 million.

 1970: The Buffett Partnership is now completely dissolved and divested of its assets.
-Warren now owns 29 percent of the stock outstanding in Berkshire Hathaway.
+Buffett now owns 29% of the stock outstanding in Berkshire Hathaway.
 He names himself chairman and begins writing the annual letter to shareholders.

-Berkshire makes $45,000 from textile operations, and $4.7 million in insurance, banking, and investments.
-Warren's side investments are making more than the actual company itself.
+Berkshire makes $45,000 from textile operations and $4.7 million in insurance, banking, and investments.
+Buffett's side investments are making more than the actual company itself.

-1973: Stock prices begin to drop and Warren is euphoric.
-At his direction, Berkshire issues notes at eight percent.
-Berkshire also begins to acquire stock in the Washington Post Company.
+1973: Stock prices begin to drop, and Buffett is euphoric.
+At his direction, Berkshire issues notes at 8%.
+Berkshire also begins to acquire stock in the Washington Post Co.

-1974: Due to falling stock prices, the value of Berkshire's stock portfolio began to fall.
-Warren's personal wealth was cut by over 50 percent.
+1974: Due to falling stock prices, the value of Berkshire's stock portfolio begins to fall.
+Buffett's personal wealth is cut by over 50%.

 1977: Berkshire indirectly purchases the Buffalo Evening News for $32.5 million.
-He would later be brought up on antitrust charges by a competing paper.
+He would later face an antitrust suit brought by a competing paper.

-- Susie leaves Warren, although not officially divorcing him.
-Warren is crushed.
+Susie leaves Buffett to pursue a singing career, although not officially divorcing him.
+Buffett is crushed.

-1978: Susie introduces Warren to Astrid, who eventually moves in with him.
+1978: Susie introduces Buffett to Astrid Menks, a Latvian-American philanthropist and former cocktail waitress, who eventually moves in with him.

-1981: Munger and Buffett create the Berkshire Charitable Contribution plan, allowing each shareholder to donate some of the company's profits to his or her personal charities.
+1981: Munger and Buffett create the Berkshire Charitable Contribution plan, allowing each shareholder to donate some of the company's profits to their personal charities.

 1983: Berkshire ends the year with $1.3 billion in its corporate stock portfolio.